TapfererToaster/Grimorium-de-spiritum-mechanicus/Network/IPv4.md

 > [!important]
 > *Public addresses* are globally routed between ISP routers.
 >
 > *Private addresses* are blocks of addresses that are used to address internal hosts within a network.
 These were introduced in 1996 with the [RFC 1918: Address Allocation for Private Internets](https://www.rfc-editor.org/rfc/rfc1918).
+(See also [RFC 6598](https://datatracker.ietf.org/doc/html/rfc6598))
 >
 > | Network Address and Prefix | RFC 1918 Private Address Range |
 | -------------------------- | ------------------------------ |